officialcjunior/officialcjunior.github.io/content/tweets.md

 - Mentally visualizing talents as a symphony: [Link](https://x.com/chandanaveli/status/1595410337016135680?s=20)
 - Advice on improving writing: [Link](https://twitter.com/chandanaveli/status/1570242973107101697)
 - Best way to learn a musical instrument is by learning how to play your favourite song: [Link](https://x.com/chandanaveli/status/1585840016781344769?s=20)
+- Being in the middle-class with some drip is a great platform: [Link](https://x.com/chandanaveli/status/1759449891896492338)
 - All creative people should get a website: [Link](https://x.com/chandanaveli/status/1696012954058338695?s=20)
 - Being able to sing and play a musical instrument is wonderful: [Link](https://x.com/chandanaveli/status/1754073259098734616?s=20)
 - A glorious memory of waking up from a fever as a child: [Link](https://x.com/chandanaveli/status/1734472368209134019?s=20)